ClaraTurp/BiblioTECH/schedule2023.md

 <details>
   <summary>Description</summary>
-This session will cover a few key concepts in digital preservation and will include a demonstration of preservation actions performed with various open-source, such as Archivematica.
+Description coming soon<!---This session will cover a few key concepts in digital preservation and will include a demonstration of preservation actions performed with various open-source, such as Archivematica.-->
   </details>
 <details>
   <summary>Presenter Bios</summary>